"My unmatched perspicacity, coupled with my sheer indefatigability, combine to make me a feared opponent in any realm of human endeavor."

 The "Top G" Self-Mythology

-But here's the reveal: the core phrase, "unmatched perspicacity coupled with sheer indefatigability," came from his father.
-Andrew didn't create this identity.
+But the core phrase at the heart of the Top G identity is the one we opened this piece with.
+Andrew didn't create that identity.
 He inherited it.
 He's still trying to become the man his father told him he would be.

-The Top G mythology also contains an admission.
-His former kickboxing sponsor Daniel Knight told The News Movement that Tate was "playing a character" to boost his online presence, something that developed from his fighting days.
-Knight said Tate noticed that making controversial statements drew attention even while he was still competing.
+His former kickboxing sponsor Daniel Knight told The News Movement that Tate was "playing a character" for attention — a habit that started in his fighting days, when he noticed controversial statements drew cameras even mid-career.

 Here's the psychological trap: if you play a character long enough, you become it.
 One source who knew Tate as a young man observed: "He has been playing this character for so long that he has actually become worse than the character he portrays."